Numerical gravitational backreaction on cosmic string loops from simulation: Gravitational backreaction

 Next, let's estimate the effort involved in evaporating to this level.
-Our step size is in units of $N_\text{osc}G\mu$, and so each iteration of backreaction represents some number of oscillations of a loop.
-But because a loop's period of oscillation is one-half of its length, the fractional change of a loop's length after the $i$th step of backreaction is \be \frac{L_i-L_{i-1}}{L_{i-1}} = -\frac{\Gamma (N_\text{osc}G\mu)_i}{2}\,, \ee with $(N_\text{osc}G\mu)_i$ the step size set by the DOP853 routine at the $i$th step.
-Reaching $L=0$ requires infinite steps, and as $L/L_0$ decreases, more steps of backreaction are required to effect the same loss of length, in units of $L_0$, for the same step size.
-Loops with complicated structure can cause the code to lower $(N_\text{osc}G\mu)_i$ until the structure is resolved, but conversely the step size can increase for smooth loops.
+Our step size is in units of $s \sim N_\text{osc}G\mu$, and so each iteration of backreaction represents some number of oscillations of a loop.
+But because a loop's period of oscillation is one-half of its length, the fractional change of a loop's length after the $i$th step of backreaction is \be \frac{L_i-L_{i-1}}{L_{i-1}} = -\frac{\Gamma \Delta s_i}{2}\,, \ee with $\Delta s_i$ the step size set by the DOP853 routine at the $i$th step.
+This implies that for a fixed step size and $\Gamma$, the fractional change in length is fixed, and so an infinite number of steps is required to reach $L=0$.\footnote{The need for an infinite number of steps to reach $L=0$ does not result from anything specific to our procedures.
+A loop loses a certain fraction of its length in each oscillation, and so undergoes an infinite number of oscillations before completely evaporating (in the limit of zero string thickness).} Loops with complicated structure can cause the code to lower $\Delta s_i$ until the structure is resolved, but conversely the step size can increase for smooth loops.
 Most of our loops evaporated to $\chi=0.7$ reach that point at around 4000 steps.